omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 ##  4. Removing the Worker Node from Cluster <a name="removing"></a>

-- Run commandd on Master Node to remove specific worker node:
+- Run commands on Master Node to remove specific worker node:

 ```
 kubectl get nodes